Fast MLE Computation for the Dirichlet Multinomial: The Dirichlet-Multinomial Solution

 The last two terms are constant with respect to $\alpha$ and can be omitted in the maximization function.

-Unfortunately, the computation of $F$ requires a full read through the data matrix.
-Because the probability distribution is not in exponential form, there cannot be a sufficient statistic of constant dimension.\cite[pg 116]{robert} Even so, we can do much better by using the formulas for the dual-input log gamma function and rearranging the terms.
+The computation of $F$ requires a full read through the data matrix for every value of \(\alpha\).
+Because the probability distribution is not in exponential form, there cannot be a sufficient statistic of constant dimension\cite[pg 116]{robert}.
+Fortunately, a sufficient statistic of variable dimension does exist.
+We start to find this by expanding the formula for \(L\Gamma\) and rearranging the terms.

-All of the terms in equation~\eqref{eq:fulldmf} have a similar form.
+Observe that all of the terms in equation~\eqref{eq:fulldmf} have a similar form.
 In the first summation block, they each involve the log of an alpha plus a count.
 In the second block, it’s the sum of the alphas plus a count.
-Some of these will be seen more than once, so it’s natural to collect the terms.
+Since some of these terms may appear more than once, so it’s natural to gather them.
 Let $M$ be the highest possible value of the index $i$, which will be equal to the highest row total.